Towards reconstructing quantum structured light on a quantum computer

 It is natural to ask whether VQAs can also be employed for state reconstruction, especially for high-dimensional states such as structured light fields \cite{nape2023, toninelli2019concepts, forbes2019qhd, he2022towards}, which reside in Hilbert spaces of dimension greater than $d=2$.
 Such states play a central role in enabling ultrasecure quantum communication channels \cite{wang2020satellite}, high-dimensional quantum computing \cite{lib2024resource}, and quantum imaging \cite{erhard2020advances}.
 In the absence of prior assumptions about the state, the demand of resources for state reconstruction grows exponentially in both the number of required measurements and optimization parameters.
 This scales as $\mathcal{O} (d^n)$ for $n$ particles, leading to significantly increased measurement times and computational costs.

-This work introduces a variational quantum computing methodology for quantum state reconstruction.
-A set of complete experimental measurements, on an unknown quantum state, are fed as an input.
-The algorithm reconstructs and outputs the most probable underlying quantum state.
+This work introduces a variational quantum computing methodology for quantum state reconstruction within a restricted logical framework.
+A set of complete experimental measurements, on an unknown quantum state, are fed as an input from which the algorithm identifies the dominant logical components of the density matrix most consistent with the measured projection.
 This is done for $n=2$ particles (photons), each occupying $d=2$ dimensional states.
 Starting from the least-squares formulation, we derive an explicit algebraic mapping from measurement data to an Ising Hamiltonian and implement a VQE-based reconstruction scheme.
 We validate our approach by reconstructing structured photons carrying Orbital-Angular-Momentum (OAM).
 The two photons are entangled and generated via Spontaneous Parametric Down-Conversion (SPDC) where the collected data is in the form of classical joint measurement outcomes (photon coincidence counts).
 The state reconstruction procedure is then performed on a superconducting qubit-based quantum computer, where we examine three architectures, specifically, based on a single depth rotation gate $R_y$, depth three $R_y$ rotation gates, and a universal single qubit rotation \{$R_y$, $R_z$, $R_y$\} gates of depth three ansatz families.
 Our results serve as a proof of concept, showing that variational algorithms can be employed for state reconstruction on near-term devices.
 Although the present demonstration does not show a performance advantage over classical reconstructions at this system size, the algebraic mapping and VQE pipeline presented here establish a flexible platform for future work on scalable encodings, noise mitigation, and hybrid strategies that may render variational tomography competitive for larger quantum systems.